flatironinstitute/kachery-cloud/README.md

 # kachery-cloud

+> :warning: This project is in alpha stage of development.

 Frictionless cloud sharing of scientific research data using Python.

 Note: This package is intended for the public sharing of scientific data for collaborative research.
 It should not be used for other purposes.